 Emotional Stability: The emotional stability trait measures to what extent a person is able to cope with daily life and its challenges.
 Overall, it demonstrates how people are able to balance their feelings.
 The two values are:

 Reactive: When faced with certain circumstances, reactive individuals are affected by feelings.
 They experience more ups and downs in their moods than most people.
 In the workplace, reactive individuals wait for an incident to happen and then will react.

 Descriptors: reactive emotionally, changeable, affected by feelings

-Adaptive: People who are able to face reality calmly.
+Adaptive: People who are able to calmly face reality.
 They rarely run into a problem they cannot handle and usually recover quickly from a negative event.
-When confronted with a problem in the workplace adaptive individuals usually bounce back to what needs to get the job done.
+When confronted with a problem in the workplace, adaptive individuals usually bounce back and get the job done.

 Descriptors: emotionally stable, adaptive, mature, faces reality calmly